Ritesh-sudo/CreditCardScorePred/README.md

 	•	XGBoost: An advanced boosting algorithm that delivers robust performance with careful tuning.

 Each model is evaluated using cross-validation and optimized through hyperparameter tuning to ensure reliable performance.

-## Results and Evaluation

-Model performance is assessed using multiple key metrics:

-	•	Accuracy: The overall correctness of the model’s predictions.
-	•	Precision & Recall: Metrics to evaluate the model’s performance in predicting positive cases.
-	•	ROC-AUC: Measures the model’s ability to distinguish between classes.